21y4d/nmapAutomator/README.md

 With the `recon` option, nmapAutomator will automatically recommend and run the best recon tools for each found port.
 If a recommended tool is missing from your machine, nmapAutomator will suggest how to install it.

+### Runs on any shell
+nmapAutomator is 100% POSIX compatible, so it can run on any `sh` shell, and on any unix-based machine (*even a 10 YO router!*), which makes nmapAutomator ideal for lateral movement recon.

+If you want to run nmapAutomator on a remote machine, simply download a static nmap executable from [this link](https://github.com/andrew-d/static-binaries/raw/master/binaries/linux/x86_64/nmap), or with [static-get](https://github.com/minos-org/minos-static), and transfer it to the remote machine.
+You can then use `-s/--static-nmap` to specify the path to the static nmap executable.

 ### Output
 nmapAutomator saves the output of each type of scan is saved into a separate file, under the output directory.
 The entire script output is also saved, which you can view with `less -r outputDir/nmapAutomator_host_type.txt`, or you can simply `cat` it.

-### POSIX Compatible
-nmapAutomator is 100% POSIX compatible, so it can run on any `sh` shell, and on any `unix` machine.
-You can use it on any device that supports shells (*even a 10 YO router!*), which makes nmapAutomator ideal for lateral movement recon.

 -----